svspire/emotiq-archive/src/gossip/docs/gossip-doc.md

     itself is nil, it returns a function that just logs the fact that the lowlevel-application-handler was reached with the current message.
-I think the main use of `*ll-application-handler*` is that you can stick a function in there for debugging and testing by the overseer, and you can override the method to return nil if you want to disable all `#'application-handler`s.
+I think the main use of `*ll-application-handler*` is that you can stick a function in there for debugging and testing by the oracle, and you can override the method to return nil if you want to disable all `#'application-handler`s.

 2.  `#'application-handler` is only called if `#'lowlevel-application-handler`